CamoLover/AI_PythonGame_Comparison/readme.md

 #### Second Attempt (Fixed Line 81 Error)
 ✅ Circle movement is very fast.
-✅ Squares spawn randomly when previous ones are consumed.
+❌ Squares only spawn when one is consumed.
 ✅ Ice-like movement works.
 ❌ No resizing occurs.
 ✅ Squares do not spawn under the circle (prevents crashes).